IBM/azure-marketplace-arm-templates/sterling-oms/README.md

 az aro list-credentials -n cluster_name -g resource_group
 ```

+### Call Center

+The Sterling OMS Call Center can be accessed from
+- the URL in the marketplace deployment output
+- in the ARO cluster, by navigating to Networking - Routes and locating the Call Center route
+- by constructing it from as "https://smcfs-***omsNamespace***.apps.***aroDomain***.***aroLocation***.aroapp.io/call-center" for example, "https://smcfs-oms.apps.mydomain.eastus.aroapp.io/call-center"

+### Order Management Hub

+The Sterling OMS Order Management hub can be accessed from
+- the URL in the marketplace deployment output
+- in the ARO cluster, by navigating to Networking - Routes and locating the Order Management  route
+- by constructing it from as "https://smcfs-***omsNamespace***.apps.***aroDomain***.***aroLocation***.aroapp.io/order-management" for example, "https://smcfs-oms.apps.mydomain.eastus.aroapp.io/order-management"

 ### Database Access

 Once OMS is deployed, you can check the status of the database by connecting to it and listing the created tables in the schema as follows.